High Dimensional Forecasting via Interpretable Vector Autoregression: Optimization Algorithm

 where $s_m$ is an appropriately chosen step size and $\text{Prox}_{s_m\lambda\Omega^*_i}$ is the proximal operator of the function $s_m\lambda\Omega^*_i(\cdot)$, which is evaluated at the gradient step we would take if we were minimizing $\mathcal L_i$ alone.
 The proximal operator is defined as the unique solution of a convex optimization problem involving $\Omega^*_i$ but not $\mathcal L_i$:

 The proximal gradient method is particularly effective when the proximal operator can be evaluated efficiently.
-In our case, $\Omega_i^*(\BB_i)=\sum_{\ell=1}^p\Omega_i(\BB_i^{(\ell:p)})$ is a sum of hierarchically nested Euclidean norms. \citet{jenatton} show that for such penalties, the proximal operator has essentially a closed form solution, making it extremely efficient.
-It remains to note that $\mathcal L_i(\BB_i)=\frac1{2}\|\mathbf{Y}_{i}-\mathbf{B}_{i}\mathbf{Z}\|^2_2$ has gradient $\nabla \mathcal L_i(\BB_i)=(\mathbf{Y}_{i}-\mathbf{B}_{i}\mathbf{Z})\mathbf{Z}^\top$ and that the step size $s_m$ can be determined adaptively through a backtracking procedure or it can be set to the Lipschitz constant of $\nabla \mathcal L_i(\BB_i)$, which in this case is $\sigma_1(\mathbf{Z})^{-2}$ (where $\sigma_1(\mathbf{Z})$ denotes the largest singular value of $\mathbf{Z}$).
+In our case, $\Omega_i^*(\PhiB_i)=\sum_{\ell=1}^p\Omega_i(\PhiB_i^{(\ell:p)})$ is a sum of hierarchically nested Euclidean norms. \citet{jenatton} show that for such penalties, the proximal operator has essentially a closed form solution, making it extremely efficient.
+It remains to note that $\mathcal L_i(\PhiB_i)=\frac1{2T}\|\mathbf{Y}_{i}-\PhiB_{i}\mathbf{Z}\|^2_2$ has gradient $\nabla \mathcal L_i(\PhiB_i)=-\frac1{T}(\mathbf{Y}_{i}-\PhiB_{i}\mathbf{Z})\mathbf{Z}^\top$ and that the step size $s_m$ can be determined adaptively through a backtracking procedure or it can be set to the Lipschitz constant of $\nabla \mathcal L_i(\PhiB_i)$, which in this case is $\sigma_1(\mathbf{Z})^{-2}$ (where $\sigma_1(\mathbf{Z})$ denotes the largest singular value of $\mathbf{Z}$).

-\citet{beck} develop an accelerated version of the proximal gradient method, which they call the Fast Iterative Soft-Thresholding Algorithm (FISTA).
-This leads to a faster convergence rate and improved empirical performance with minimal additional overhead.
+We use an accelerated version of the proximal gradient method which leads to a faster convergence rate and improved empirical performance with minimal additional overhead.
 Our particular implementation is based on Algorithm 2 of \citet{tseng2008accelerated}.
 It repeats, for $m=1,2,\ldots$ to convergence,